Katherine Mortimer, Countess of Warwick: Death and effigy

 Katherine Mortimer died on 4 August 1369 at the age of about fifty-five.
 Two years before her death, in 1367, Katherine was a legatee in the will of her sister Agnes de Hastings, Countess of Pembroke.

-Katherine was buried in St. Mary's Church, Warwick, Warwickshire.
+Katherine was buried in the Collegiate Church of St. Mary, Warwick, Warwickshire.
 She lies alongside her husband, who died three months after her of the Black Death.
 Their tomb with well-preserved, alabaster effigies can be seen in the centre of the quire.
-Katherine is depicted wearing a frilled veil with a honeycomb pattern and she is holding hands with Beauchamp.
-The sides of the tomb chest are decorated with figures of mourners, both male and female.
+Katherine is depicted wearing a frilled nebulée headdress with a honeycomb pattern and she is holding hands with Beauchamp.
+The sides of the tomb chest are decorated with figures of mourners, both male and female, in a variety of fashionable clothing.